 13 Aug Dental SEO, Plastics, Purpose and Accountability

-Who are your accountable to?
-Well the answer to that question depends on your role and position in the practice.
+Who are you accountable to?
+Well, the answer to that question depends on your role and position in the practice.
 Of course for many the first thing that will come to mind will be the GDC, or perhaps another business partner or stakeholder.
-Increasingly though we are seeing patients challenging dentists about plastic and that means your patients are now holding you to account not just for their results, but also for the impact that dentistry has upon the environment.
+Increasingly though we are seeing patients challenging dentists about plastic, and that means your patients are now holding you to account not just for their results, but also for the impact that dentistry has upon the environment.

 The big plastic debate is thankfully no longer new news and it’s great to see the BDA taking some initiative along with some industry suppliers.
 But when a patient asks a question about where that interdental brush or plastic cup is going next, they are holding you to account and they are testing your values.
 Whilst for now, regulation is probably encouraging the amount of waste that a dental practice produces, there are of course plenty of well documented ideas and best practices that can be applied, despite the existing regulation.
 Most of these initiatives are just common sense.

 All of this sits within a much bigger and changing business landscape.
 I think that we will look back at the current period and recognise that right now there is a shift, a shift that has been building for 20 or 30 years, before ‘business purpose’ becomes mainstream, partly due to the global plastic and environment issues.
 Businesses that are clear about their purpose tend do better over time, than those that don’t understand what their purpose is.
 And of course by purpose we don’t mean profit (as Simon Sinek reminds us, profit is a result, it’s not a purpose).